 Southside Virginia Community College hereby designates the following categories of student information as public or “Directory Information.”
 Such information may be disclosed by the institution for any purpose at its discretion.

-Category I: Name, address, telephone number, dates of attendance, class, e-mail address.
+Category I: Name, address, telephone number, dates of attendance.

 Category II: Previous institution(s) attended, major fields of student, awards, honors (including Honors and Provosts’ List), degree(s) conferred (including dates).